 - You want to invest in a range of global assets to grow your capital over the long term, without investing fully in shares

 - You are comfortable with global market and currency movements

 - You accept the potential for capital loss, but less than in an equity-only unit trust

 - You are ideally investing for more than five years (measuring performance in the unit trust’s currency)

 as at 30 April 2020 (in rands)

 Benchmark: 60% of the FTSE World Index including income and 40% of the JP Morgan Global Government Bond Index.

 This is a way of reporting the return earned over a period as a percentage per year.
 Although the figure stated implies that the same percentage return was delivered every year, the actual return in each year may have been more or less than the reported figure, depending on the unit trust’s volatility.
 Annualised performance reporting simplifies comparison across different time periods and across different types of investments.

-To achieve the Allan Gray-Orbis Global Fund of Funds’ goal, we invest in a mix of equity and absolute return unit trusts managed by our offshore partner, Orbis Investments.
+To achieve the Allan Gray-Orbis Global Fund of Funds’ goal, we invest in a mix of equity, absolute return and multi-asset class unit trusts managed by our offshore partner, Orbis Investments.
 The absolute return unit trusts use exchange-traded derivative contracts on stock market indices, which allows us to reduce the Global Fund of Funds' net equity exposure.